cxfamily/react-native-alphabetlistview/README.md

-## I'd like to transfer this repo (and npm module), since I have no time to maintain.
-Anyone that have interest in please open an issue to tell me.

 ## Based on johanneslumpe's react-native-selectablesectionlistview, thanks to him for the awesome component!
 99% of this component was done by @johanneslumpe, and I just replaced the deprecated API for newer react native version(>=0.13), and used a little trick to support both iOS and Android platforms.